A work-in-progress of literary criticism masquerading as a web site

 level.
 This is no small matter.
 The ability to de-construct and

-fiction, perhaps every bit as potent as a hundred Nabokovian
+perhaps every bit as potent as a hundred Nabokovian puns or

-puns or Poundian allusions.
-If the novel aspires to unraveling
+Poundian allusions.
+If the novel aspires to unraveling the

-of our lives in the context of inspired story-telling, then the
+our lives in the context of inspired story-telling, then the tools

 No one delighted more in these conceptual acrobatics more